Trackmaniadude/TMidiTracker/readme.md

 I wanted to write MIDI files and existing tools weren't doing it for me so I did it myself.
 So: a MIDI tracker.
 It's built to make MIDI files.
 However, it's not a general MIDI editor.

 # Playback
-TMidiTracker operates purely in MIDI — it has no audio output of its own.
+TMidiTracker operates purely in MIDI — it technically has no audio output of its own.
 You will need a MIDI device/software that supports General Midi in order to use this.

-Fluidsynth is a decent software to use if you have nothing else, and is cross platform.
-Windows also has its own synth (Microsoft GS Wavetable Synth) built in, although it's of notably low quality.
+On Windows, Microsoft GS Wavetable Synth will be available, so no extra work is needed.

-(I may look into embedding fluidsynth at some point)
+Fluidsynth is a recommended software if you don't have anything else preferred.
+The tracker also has integration with it, and will provide built in audio if Fluidsynth is detected on the system.
+(TODO: does this work on not Linux?)

 # Installation
 ## Linux (WIP, MAY NOT WORK)